jwiegley/hello/README.md

-# Greetings the world in many languages
+# Greeting the world in many languages

 This repository contains simple Hello World programs in various languages that I use.
 What is perhaps of more interest is that I've created simple Nix